shahramyalameha/burai/docs/source/usage/project/atoms_viewer.rst

 Delete Atom
 -----------
 We introduce the operation of delete the atom.
-The first step is selecting the atom which you want to delete.
+The first step is selecting the atom which users want to delete.
-Then, the menu appears.
-You select “Delete selected atoms”
+Then, the menu appears. users select “Delete selected atoms”

 .. image:: ../../../img/projects/imgCreateJob_DeleteAtom00.png
    :scale: 30 %